samsquire/ideas4/README.md

 So the walking of data is continuations between collaborating servers.

-# 14. Data scheduling and infinite tape abstraction
+# 14. Data scheduling I and infinite tape abstraction

+This is the first idea for data scheduling.
+There is another later in this document.

 I read somewhere that instruction selection is less of a cause of total performance of code compared with data layout.
 With data driven architecture we can use arrays of structures or structures of arrays for performance.